IBM-Cloud/ansible-collection-ibm/docs/ibm_mqcloud_queue_manager.rst

     (Required for new resource) A queue manager name conforming to MQ restrictions.

-  display_name (False, str, None)
-    A displayable name for the queue manager - limited only in length.

   size (True, str, None)
     (Required for new resource) The queue manager sizes of deployment available.
-Deployment of lite queue managers for aws_us_east_1 and aws_eu_west_1 locations is not available.

   version (False, str, None)